Water Less, and Keep the Green

 Calibrate your watering system

 In short, spend a little time understanding how much water your current system is putting out.
 Experts in turf science talk about inches of water per week, while typical homeowners measure their water in time, for example, 15 minutes per station every other day.
 The trouble with measuring water with time is that every sprinkler system is different.
 The size of the nozzles, the amount of overlap, the time of day you water and even evaporation rates will all affect how much water your grass is actually getting.
 We suggest performing a water audit.
 A water audit is where you place 3-5 water gauges in the lawn and run the system for 15 minutes.
 These gauges look like little measuring cups and will tell you how many inches of water you are putting down in that area in a given amount of time.
-Water audit kits make calibrating much easier and are available for purchase in the valley for less than $20.
+Water audit kits make calibrating much easier and are available for purchase in the valley for $24.99.

 Build your lawn’s drought muscle